scripting/belter/README.md

 3. npm install -g

 From there you can type <i>belt</i> at the command line to do stuff with this tool

+### Philosophy

+Super simple, easy to hack.

+### Built-in verb set

+Lots of functionality built-in, ready to call.

+List the different classes with pointers to the verb docs.

+### Add your own verbs

+Extensible through standard Node.js modules.